Half Marathon& 5K

 This means you'll want to plan ahead to book your travel.
 For Mount Rainier, we recommend booking your travel and lodging atleast 6 months in advance to find the best options.

 Registering later?
-Consider booking your lodging even before you register.
+Consider booking your lodging even before you register to ensure a successful vacation with us.

 Plug in the following to get to Ashford for bib pickup and race day (We will have signs up in the area):